Betterez/btrz-auth-api-key/README.md

 # btrz-auth-api-key

 This module handles api authentication using an x-api-key parameter, it uses passport with the passport-localapikey strategy.
-It will accept the parameter in a Header, querystring or body.
+It will accept the parameter in the Header, QS or BODY.
+The KEY is case sensitive.
+You can configure the KEY using the authKeyFields options, see below.

 ## Runtimes supported

 io.js >= 1.0.3
-node v0.11.x with the --harmony flag
+node >= v0.11.x with the --harmony flag

-### Yeoman
+### Slush

-If you are using the Yeoman generator for `btrz-api-services` this package will be included and configured by default.
+If you are using the Slush generator for `slush-btrz-service` this package will be included and configured by default.

 ### Manual installation and configuration

 When creating a new API service you should include this module.

     npm install btrz-auth-api-key --save

-Or if not published on npm yet, add this line on the `package.json`

-    "btrz-auth-api-key": "git+ssh://git@github.com:Betterez/btrz-auth-api-key.git#master",

 On your index.js file when creating your application service, hook this package into the middleware: